Florian Csarman, MSc

-Current position: PhD Candidate
+Current position: PhD student

 The aim of this study is the investigation of the lignocellulolytic machinery of basidiomycetous brown-rot fungi, due to their important role in the carbon cycle of forests as efficient degraders of plant biomass.